 For instance, hybrid mattresses are generally going to cost more than memory foam mattresses.
 This is not always the case, but coils usually add some cost to a mattress.

 While the coils might make the mattress more pricey, they also offer some extra benefits.
 Coils add a level of support so they can handle heavier weights than a memory foam mattress.
-They also offer more support for back sleepers and stomach sleepers.
+They also offer more support for back sleepers and are some of the best mattresses for stomach sleepers.

 The coils also allow for more airflow, making hybrid mattresses more breathable than memory foam mattresses.
 Because air moves throughout the mattress, hybrid mattresses shouldn’t trap as much heat as memory foam mattresses.